mchijmma/modeling-plate-spring-reverb/src/README.md

-## Deep learning for black-box modeling of audio effects - source code
+## Modeling plate and spring reverberation using a DSP-informed deep neural network - source code

 Python packages: